 - Has a life expectancy of ≥3 months.

-- Must have had CR or PR while on treatment with prior cisplatin or carboplatin, or had CR, PR, or stable disease (SD) while on treatment with prior oxaliplatin (either as monotherapy or in combination) for advanced (metastatic and/or unresectable) solid tumor.
+- Must have had CR or PR while on the last treatment with prior cisplatin or carboplatin, or if received only oxaliplatin had CR, PR, or stable disease (SD) while on the last treatment with prior oxaliplatin (either as monotherapy or in combination) for advanced (metastatic and/or unresectable) solid tumor.
 Participant must also not have been refractory to prior platinum-containing therapy.

 - Has an Eastern Cooperative Oncology Group (ECOG) performance status of either 0 or 1, as assessed within 3 days of study treatment initiation.